yoelhalb-hitech/DotNetPowerExtensions/README.md

 #### 4.1 DI
 If the class containing the property/field decorated with MustInitialized is a service (i.e. it has one of the `Singleton`/`Scoped`/`Transient` attributes) it will warn that `Local` should be used instead.

-And when using `LocalService` to resolve the service the caller has to pass an anonymous object with the property names matching the properties/fields decorated with MustInitialize.
+And when using `ILocalFactory` to resolve the service the caller has to pass an anonymous object with the property names matching the properties/fields decorated with MustInitialize.

 Note that it has to also match the casing of the name, and the value supplied has to match (at compile time) the compile time type of the orignal property/field, otheriwse a warning will be issued.

-##### Example Code for DI service with LocalService
+##### Example Code for DI service with ILocalFactory

     // Declaring service
     [Local]